Pregnancy

 Month 6: Weeks 21-24

-• Dinner: Millet pasta made in pink sauce with mixed vegetables (add button mushrooms, broccoli, carrot, beetroot puree can be added to the sauce)
+6. Dinner: Millet pasta made in pink sauce with mixed vegetables (sauce with button mushrooms, broccoli, carrot, beetroot puree)

 Month 7: Weeks 25-28

-• Breakfast: Mix vegetable idli with coconut / peanut chutney + 1 cup of milk
+2. Breakfast: Mix vegetable idli with coconut/peanut chutney + milk

 Month 8: 29-32

-• Lunch: Brown rice with vegetable curry + blanched broccoli and steamed sprouts salad + curd
+4. Lunch: Brown rice + vegetable curry, blanched broccoli and steamed sprouts salad + curd

-• Mid-morning : Boiled sweet corn chaat + 1 cup milk with 2 strands of saffron
+3. Mid-morning: Boiled sweet corn chaat + 1 cup milk + 2 strands of saffron

-• Lunch : Bajra rotis + Raw banana and black bean curry/ lassi + blanched broccoli salad
+4. Lunch: Bajra rotis + Raw banana and black bean curry/ gassi + blanched broccoli salad

 In the Article

-When you discover that you are pregnant, one month is already over.
-So, a good suggestion is to start eating healthy right from the time you are planning to get pregnant and even start a folic acid supplement.
+Please start eating healthy when trying to conceive, and start a folic acid supplement.
 Women who are pregnant or trying to become pregnant should get at least 400 micrograms (0.4 milligrams) of folic acid daily before conception and for at least 3 months afterward.

 Month 2: Weeks 5-8